VS0x01/TODO/README.md

 This is TODO app.

-Just start Redis serverand explore.
+Just start Redis server and explore.
+Run ruby TODO.rb
+or
+rackup -p 4567